15 Foods That Naturally Lower Blood Pressure

 What do all these foods have in common?
 Potassium.
 This nutrient reduces blood pressure by balancing electrolytes in the body and helping the kidneys get rid of excess sodium.
 Aiming for 4,700 mg of potassium daily from foods like leafy greens can help you do that!
 Bananas tend to get all the fame when it comes to potassium, but a cup of cooked Swiss chard contains 960 mg potassium, and a cup of cooked spinach contains 839 mg potassium, while one banana contains only about half of that (422 mg).
 Since they are lower in carbohydrates and calories, leafy greens may fit better into your overall health goals.

 Spinach and arugula also contain nitrate, which dilates arteries and reduces blood pressure.
 Don't confuse nitrate, found naturally in spinach, arugula, celery, and other vegetables, with nitrites found in cured and aged meats.
-Healthy women who ate nitrate-rich vegetables for one week reduced systolic blood pressure.
-Another study found that a Japanese diet high in nitrate reduced diastolic blood pressure by 4.5 points compared to a diet low in nitrates.
+Healthy women who ate nitrate-rich2 vegetables for one week reduced systolic blood pressure.
+Another study found that a Japanese diet3 high in nitrate reduced diastolic blood pressure by 4.5 points compared to a diet low in nitrates.

 2. Acorn squash, yams, sweet potatoes, and other winter squashes